kbhavesh-emory/aBeta-WSI-Analysis-Pipeline/README.md

 - Mean elongation ↔ Thal phase: r = 0.384, p = 0.001
 - Mean area ↔ Age at death (AD only): r = −0.284, p = 0.025

-## Data Availability

-SVS whole-slide images are archived in the APOLLO Neuropathology Program at Wayne State University and are not publicly available due to patient privacy.
-Per-patient aggregate metrics are provided in `patient_abeta_metrics.csv`.

 ## License

 For academic and research use only.